0prodigy/fullstack-todo/Readme.md

-Review and Usage Guide
+### Review and Usage Guide

-This project is a full-stack application that includes a backend server and a frontend UI.
+# This project is a full-stack application that includes a backend server and a frontend UI.
 The backend server is written in Go and the frontend UI is built with Next.js.
 The application is containerized using Docker and orchestrated using Docker Compose.
 The project also includes a Makefile for easy management of common tasks.

-Requirements
+### Prerequisites

+To run this project, you need the following:

+- Go: The backend server is written in Go, so you need Go installed on your machine to build and run the server.
+- Node.js: The frontend UI is built with Next.js, so you need Node.js installed on your machine to build and run the UI.
 - Docker: The application is containerized, so you need Docker installed on your machine to run it.
 - Docker Compose: This is used to manage and orchestrate the application services.
 - Make: A Makefile is included in the project to simplify the execution of common tasks.
   Using the Makefile

-The Makefile includes several commands that make it easy to build and run the application:
+## The Makefile includes several commands that make it easy to build and run the application:

 - build-server: This command builds the Docker image for the backend server.
 - start-server: This command starts the backend server in a Docker container.